TK1ng/100-days-of-code/log.md

 **Thoughts**: I'm working through a tutorial, learning some basic rendering with React by creating a counter.
 I'm coming to understand better how to set up components and work with conditional rendering as well.<br>
 **Work**: <img src="/react.png"/>

+### Day 22: October 29, 2020
+**Today's Progress**: I'm still here!
+I haven't posting here lately, but have certainly still been locked in with code.
+I've been doing alot of frontend work.Today I've spent sometime diving into Python to build my knowledge up in that area.<br>
+**Thoughts**: I find that once you have a grasp of one coding language, it's easier to pick up others.
+Understanding data structures and fundamentals is the most important piece and languages are much about the syntax<br>
+**Work**: <a href="taryntest.realgeeks.com">Frontend web customization</a>
 <!--
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence) -->